Note

 my_map.plot(axes=ax, clip_interval=(1, 99.9)*u.percent)

-# Note that the coordinates need to be in degrees rather than arcseconds.
+the world coordinates need to be in degrees rather than arcsecs.

 pixel_coord = [my_map.data.shape[0]/2., my_map.data.shape[1]/2.] * u.pix